dsc-courses/dsc10-2023-fa/syllabus.md

 If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

+### Quizzes

+There are four quizzes throughout the quarter, administered in discussion section:
+- Quiz 1: Wednesday, October 11
+- Quiz 2: Wednesday, October 25
+- Quiz 3: Wednesday, November 15
+- Quiz 4: Wednesday, November 29

+You must attend **your assigned discussion section**; see the [Discussion](#-discussion) section of the syllabus for details.

+**Your lowest quiz score is dropped from your grade calculation at the end of the quarter.**
 ---

 ## 📆 Weekly Schedule